 3This course is designed to familiarize students with a variety of research principles, ethical and legal considerations, research design, methodologies of research, data analyses, and principles of program evaluation.
 In addition, students will be able to critically evaluate research literature, understand basics of writing a literature review, and principles outlined in the Publication Manual of the American Psychological Association.
 As a result, students will be prepared to understand available research, act on that knowledge in being discriminate evaluators of research and in being able to design research projects.

-3CO 5100 PracticumThis course is a 100-hour field-based experience that focuses on developing competency in basic counseling skills through work with individuals and groups.
+3CO 5100 PracticumThis course is a 100-hour field-based experience that focuses on developing competency in basic helping skills.
 Students will complete field experiences in approved community sites appropriate for their concentration and participate in group seminar as well as in required on-site and university supervision.
 Successful completion of at least 100 hours of field work, including 40 hours of direct service to clients and successful completion of the practicum course is required to be eligible for internship.
 Prerequisites: Completion of all courses in program contract and submission of Intent to Enroll form by departmental deadline.
-Selected courses may be allowed as co-requisites with prior approval of course instructor.

 3An introduction to career development theories and their application to the counseling process.
 Students will understand and utilize career information and assessments as they pertain to counseling and career development.
 Students will apply theory and practice to current or potential work settings.
 There is a 20-hour pre-practicum field experience as part of this course.

-3Major counseling theories and their relationship to the counseling process are explored.
-Individual, familial, and systemic models are presented along with dynamics and issues that reflect and cross theoretical perspectives.
+3This course is designed to be a comparative and critical in-depth analysis of personality and counseling theories, including interrelationships, philosophical foundations, and practical application.
+Individual, familial, and systemic models are presented along with dynamics and issues that reflect cross theoretical perspectives.
 Students will be required to compare and contrast counseling theories and strategies, consider appropriate application of these strategies in diverse populations, and develop a personal model for providing help and facilitating behavioral change.

 3CO 5460 Group CounselingThis course provides a comprehensive understanding of theory, practice, and ethics in group counseling across the lifespan within clinical, school and other professional settings.
 This course provides students an opportunity to develop group counseling skills through classroom facilitation and supervision.
 In addition to the didactic portion of this class students will also participate as group members in an in-class 10-hour facilitated experiential group process.
 Prerequisite or corequiste: CO 5010 or SY 6010, and CO 5260.